 Working in teams and under time pressure, the students must exercise leadership and devise an organization to coordinate and deliver on the challenge.

-The different strategies adopted by the students and resulting outcomes serve as a basis to reflect on the experience, illustrating principles of complexity, group psychology, leadership, and design thinking.
+The different strategies adopted by the students and resulting outcomes are contrasted with systems theory to reflect on the experience, illustrating principles of complexity, group psychology, leadership, and design thinking.

 The workshop has been praised by the students as a highlight of the week.